Public Health is an interdisciplinary field of study and practice with three primary goals:

 Pathways to Completion

 The Public Health program is flexible, tailored, and high touch.
-The Jefferson College of Population Health is prepared to support students who want to be public health practitioners and those who want to move into health care, law, government, or policy.
+We are prepared to support students who want to be public health practitioners and those who want to move into health care, law, government, or policy.
 Students can complete the program on a part-time basis or in as little as one academic year.

 Jefferson offers several pathways for students to complete an MPH:

 The accelerated pathway (one academic year) is for future healthcare professionals.
 Students on this pathway start the program in the fall (September).